 Check to see which users received the message by searching your mail server logs.
 If possible, search on the message ID, source IPs, From, Subject, file attachment name, etc.9.
 Review DNS logs

 Logging DNS traffic is no longer hard.
 Enabling DNS logging in BIND is not hard either.
 When enabled, you can import these logs into Splunk, then run queries on them to see which of your hosts did a lookup on any malicious domains you find.10.
 Ensure logs are retained

 Nothing stops an investigation cold like a total lack of critical logs.
 Ensure that your DNS, DHCP, firewall, proxy, and other logs don’t rotate off.
 Depending on how things go, you may need to save these logs and handle them in a way that will stand up in court.
 Your IR plan should address this.11.
 Make an example out of it

 Rahm Emanuel once said, “You never let a serious crisis go to waste.
-And what I mean by that it’s an opportunity to do things you think you could not do before.”
-Remember this quote the next time you are dealing with a successful phishing attack, and use that event as an opportunity to raise awareness among management and your users.
+And what I mean by that, it’s an opportunity to do things you think you could not do before.”
+Remember this quote the next time you are dealing with a successful phishing attack, and use that event as an opportunity to raise security awareness among management and your users.

 As a general rule of thumb, you’ll need to change the affected users’ passwords — even if you are pretty sure that nothing serious happened.
 Why?
 Because you’ll never have 100% assurance that the victims weren’t completely compromised.

 If a user’s credentials (especially those used for remote access) are compromised, an attacker could come back and use legitimate access methods like OWA or the VPN.
 After passwords have been changed, review the activity of any impacted user account for a period of time pre- and post-incident.13.
 Check for active sessions of affected users